isierna/Selenium-Java-Training/README.md

 ## Running the tests

-1. To run the tests from the console use =>
+To run the tests from the console use =>

-mvn test -Dbrowser=chrome

-or

-mvn test -Dbrowser=firefox
+mvn test -Dbrowser=*browserString*

+Replace *browserString* with:

+- firefox
+- chrome
+- safari
+- IE

-2. If no browser has been specified, default Firefox will be used
+ If no browser has been specified, default Firefox will be used